Electro-Optics Offers Unparalleled Research Opportunities to Complement Your Courses.

 While our electro-optics program is in the School of Engineering, it intersects science and engineering.
-We feature faculty contributions from the School of Engineering as well as the College of Arts and Sciences.
+We feature faculty contributions from Engineering as well as the College of Arts and Sciences.

-After graduation, you will be in a position to provide the leadership and expertise necessary to guide and shape the future of the optics industry and technology — professionally, ethically and globally.
+After graduation, you'll be in a position of leadership and expertise to guide and shape the future of the optics industry and technology — professionally, ethically and globally.

 Let Us Know How We Can Support You.